scverse/scanpy/docs/index.md

 :::{grid-item-card} GPU acceleration {octicon}`rocket;1em;`
 :link: https://rapids-singlecell.readthedocs.io

-Working with millions of cells on a GPU?
+Working with millions of cells and have a GPU available?
 [rapids-singlecell][rsc] mirrors the scanpy API with order-of-magnitude speedups on core preprocessing, neighbors, embedding, and clustering steps.
 :::
 ::::